robweber/ha-betabrite-sign/README.md

 ## Contributing

 This is mostly a project I made for fun so not looking to really modify it too much.
-If you have troubles or find a bug, post it an issue.
+If you have troubles or find a bug, post an issue.
 I'll review PRs as well if it fixes functionality or adds something really cool.

 ## License